rajchauhan28/Almanac/README.md

 # Almanac
-A powerful and simple SMTP interface
+A powerful yet simple SMTP interface
+Uses QR codees as a means to share data also customizable and supports most of the smtp servers.